woossi0/suite/docs/usermanual/source/processing/wpsjava/index.rst

 Overview
 --------

-A WPS process is simply a **Java class** that provides an ``execute`` method.
+A WPS process is implemented as a Java service provider, allowing GeoServer to discover and publish your custom process.
+It is a Java class that provides an ``execute`` method.
 The ``execute`` method accepts parameters which correspond to the WPS parameters, and it returns a value which becomes the output of the process.
 The class also provides metadata to specify the names and descriptions of the process and its parameters.

 .. todo:: An diagram of this would be excellent.